Back to Love (Chris Brown song)

 "Back to Love" is a song by American singer Chris Brown.
-It was released by RCA Records on April 11, 2019, serving as the second single from Chris Brown's ninth studio album Indigo.
+It was released by RCA Records on April 11, 2019, serving as the second single from his ninth studio album Indigo.

-The song received positive reviews from music critics who celebrated its lyrical content and its production, praising the intention from Brown to bring himself close to his early R&B roots, comparing it to some works from his Grammy Award winning album F.A.M.E., and to Michael Jackson's music from the 1990s as well.
-While receiving positive reception from critics, the single became the lowest charting single from Indigo.
+The song received positive reviews from music critics who celebrated its lyrical content and production, praising the intention from Brown to bring himself close to his early R&B roots, comparing it to some works from his Grammy Award winning album F.A.M.E., and to Michael Jackson's music from the 1990s as well.
+Despite the favorable critical reception, the single became the lowest-charting release from Indigo.

 Background

 Chris Brown teased the song with a post on his Instagram account, while he was performing a choreography for it.

 Composition and lyrics

 The song was written by Chris Brown and Mark Pitts, and was produced by Cam Wallace.
 "Back to Love" runs for three minutes and forty two seconds.
 The instrumentation is dominated by percussive elements and a slapping snare.
 The song is also bass-heavy while featuring extended guitar chords, riffs, and a woodwind synth that makes an appearance halfway through the track.

 The song is about a man that wants to leave his past behind him, apologizing to his girlfriend, for mistreating her, needing to get back to love in the correct way, thanking her for helping him to open his eyes, promising to be a better man.